 Determine your purpose in buying a tablet for kids, age of users, and your budget.
 After determining your needs, you may consider the following factors in looking for the best tablet for kids: Parental Controls, Apps and Software, Sturdiness and Durability, Ease of Use, Battery Life, Customer Service, Customer Reviews.
 I believe these are the most important factors to consider when looking for a tablet for kids.

-After a long search for the best tablet for kids, from reading a lot of parenting and technology forums, and after considering reviews from parents and tech experts, I finally came up with a comparison table of the 2016 best tablets for kids.
+After a long search for the best tablet for kids, from reading a lot of parenting and technology forums, and after considering reviews from parents and tech experts, I finally came up with a comparison table of the best tablets for kids 2017-2018

 Types of Tablets for Kids

 An estimated One in 50 American children ages between 6 and 17 was diagnosed with an autism spectrum disorder (ASD) and since therapy is quite expensive, technology is now used to give families access to affordable therapy through a tablet.
 A start-up company has developed a cheap tablet for kids with autism installed with apps and games which mimic the kind of interaction and work children do with applied behavior analysis (ABA) therapists and board-certified behavior analysts.
 However, it was not successful so parents depend on apps specifically designed for ids with autism that work with mainstream tablets.

 |Parameters||InnoTab 3S Plus||LeapPad3||nabi Jr|